Subspace

 Uptime (hours)

-๐Ÿ“Š Understanding Network Metrics
+Understanding Network Metrics

+Maximum data transfer rate.
 Higher is better.
 Measured in Mbps/Gbps.
 Affects download speed, streaming quality.

+Round-trip time for packets.
 Lower is better. <20ms excellent, <50ms good, >100ms noticeable lag.

+Packet transmission rate.
 Indicates network activity.
 High values during large transfers or many connections.

+Lost in transmission.
 Should be near zero.
 Causes retransmissions, affects performance.